trntv/apis-list/apis/perfect-tense-api/perfect-tense-api.md

 # Perfect Tense API

 Automated.
 Perfect Tense gives you error-free content in seconds.
 The Perfect Tense API is the only spelling and grammar checking API that uses artificial intelligence to automatically correct all of your text in one call.
-Grammar correction

 **Docs / Website**: https://www.perfecttense.com/developers